EyasuTeshome/shifttracker/job-search/technical-newsletters-for-professional-development.md

 ## Learning objectives

-- Identify newsletters as a source of updated information for a professional community
+- Identify newsletters as a source of updated information for a professional community.

 ### Estimated time: 0.5h